Vector35/binaryninja-api/python/examples/README.md

 ## Stand-alone

 * bin-info.py - general binary information
-* arm-syscall.py - extract syscall numbers from IL for arm Mach-O files
+* print_syscalls.py - extract syscall numbers from IL on specified file.
+Can be run both headless and in Binary Ninja
 * version-switcher.py - uses the update API to see raw version notes and manually downgrade or upgrade

 To use the stand-alone Python examples, make sure your `PYTHON_PATH` includes the API, like: